Pre WW1

 King's South Africa Medal

-Awarded to 750 Australians serving in South Africa who completed 18 months service before June 1st, 1902
+Awarded to Commonwealth Troops who participated in the Boer War in South Africa and completed 18 months service before June 1st, 1902

 A combination of the Queen's South Africa Medal and the King's South Africa Medal.
 The Medal Bars displayed on the ribbons of this example are a sample only - and the number of bars will differ for each medal recipient.